Yahoo DFS Hockey: Saturday Picks

 DEFENSEMEN TO AVOID

-Justin Faulk, STL vs. CAR ($16): I may not want to go with Andersen in net, but Andersen has been excellent this season.
-He has a 2.07 GAA and .926 save percentage.
-That's enough for me not to be enthused about Faulk, especially since he only has two points in his last 11 games.
+John Klingberg, DAL at SAN ($17): Klingberg has tallied 17 of his 38 points on the power play.
+That's not great in this matchup, as the Sharks have the third-ranked penalty kill.
+Time with the man advantage may not be enough to help out Klingberg on the road Saturday.

-Cam Fowler, ANA at SAN ($15): Fowler has tallied 16 of his 34 points on the power play.
-However, the Sharks have the fourth-ranked penalty kill.
-That's even with the Sharks' goaltenders not always playing great, but as noted above, Reimer has looked good lately.
+Justin Faulk, STL at CGY ($16): Faulk just tallied his 31st point of the season, but it'll be hard to add to that total here.
+Jacob Markstrom has a 2.15 GAA and .925 save percentage.